IIIF/cookbook-recipes/recipe/0139-geo-assertion/index.md

 Note that geocode was used as the motivation throughout.
 The IIIF-Maps group is working on proper motivation extensions for the various kinds of assertions that could be made.
 The three main categories are geocode, georeference and co-locate.

-Note that properties is a very generic field.
+Note that the GeoJSON properties is a very generic field.
 This community should seek to put some rails on what goes into that field.
 If, for example, the targeted resource has a label and the properties field contains a label, the consuming interface must make a choice on which to preference for UI/UX purposes.
 This could be a way to inject, override or extend resource properties.

 Note that geometry can be more than just a Point.